ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-23-got-global-outsourcing-100-2015-listing.md

 ### Conclusion

 This is what we've done to get ino the 2015 Global Outsourcing 100 listing.
-The materials we provided to apply for this program helped us to make into “Best Rising Stars in Revenue Growth” sub-list.
+The materials we provided to apply for this program helped us to make into "Best Rising Stars in Revenue Growth" sub-list.
 The alphabetical list of companies included into The 2015 Global Outsourcing 100® listing is available [here](http://www.iaop.org/Download/Default.aspx?ID=2401).

 Also, this June FORTUNE® magazine will publish the full list of the rating participants and honors obtained in the various categories.
 We'll inform our readers about it additionally, so stay tuned!